alban-read/M1-MICRO-FORTH/dumbint.md

 ### notes

-nnn      convert number and push it
+nnn      convert text to integer number and push it

+nn.nn    convert text to decimal number and push it

 a-Z      fetch address of global variable